seed-rs/seed-rs.org/crate/guides/0.8.0/app_2_todomvc.md

    - It's the cleanest and preferable way.

 1. Write `view` first and then other items.
-   - It's useful for websites where the `Model` will be simple; for prototypes; and if you like rewriting a lot.
+   - It's useful for websites where the `Model` will be simple, for prototypes, or if you like rewriting a lot.
 Also it's useful when you are forced to do something like [Scrum](https://zenkit.com/en/blog/scrum-101-an-introduction-to-scrum-project-management/) and you want to show at least something on the demo.

 Let's begin!